 One of the recent and more famous cases of someone being convicted of making false statements was in 2004 when a judge found Martha Stewart guilty.
 She was found guilty of obstruction of justice, conspiracy, and two counts of making false statements.
 Stewart had insider knowledge from her broker that the stocks of the company ImClone were about to drop and she immediately sold $230,000 of her shares and lied to a federal investigator about it.
 She was confined to five months in prison, five months of home arrest, and two years probation.

 - While acting as an alibi under oath, it is perjury to claim that a friend or family member was with you during a time period that they were not present.
 Whether you know that they committed a crime during that time or not, it is perjury to lie in court in order to protect that person.
 However, it is not a federal crime to lie to a police officer;

 - Bill Clinton was found guilty of perjury in 1994 while lying under oath about his affair with Monica Lewinski; and

 - A police officer who lies under oath about a suspect resisted arrest or fighting back (requiring the use of police force)when in reality the suspect did not, is guilty of perjury.
 Another instance in which perjury such as this occurs is in the aftermath of a police shooting in which an officer lies in court about the suspect being armed when they were not.

-An Experienced and Aggressive Fort Lauderdale False Statements Lawyer
+An Experienced and Aggressive Fort Lauderdale False Statements Defense Attorney

-If you have been accused of making false statements or perjury, it is imperative that you immediately seek the help and advice of an experienced Fort Lauderdale false statement lawyer.
+If you have been accused of making false statements or perjury, it is imperative that you immediately seek the help and advice of an experienced Fort Lauderdale false statement defense attorney.
 Deric Zacca, P.A is a Board Certified federal criminal trial attorney.
 Call today at 954-450-4848 for help.